 What are knitting machines?

-Although they’ve been around for quite some time, it seems like it’s only been recently that home needlecrafters are discovering the benefits and fun of using knitting machines.
+Although they’ve been around for quite some time, it seems only recently that home needlecrafters are discovering the benefits and fun of using knitting machines.

 And don’t worry, knitting purists, this is not cheating!

 While knitting machines call for different processes and techniques (more on this below), the main goal of using these is to increase speed while at work.
-They can also be a boon for crafters with arthritis or other issues with manual dexterity.
+They can also be a boon for crafters with arthritis or other issues related to manual dexterity.

 Indeed, a knitting machine doesn’t always allow you to achieve the intricate, detailed finishes and stitches you get with traditional knitting.
 However, it gets you creating all kinds of pieces like blankets, socks, beanies, and more in a short period.

-If you’re familiar with traditional knitting, opting for a knitting machine is an excellent supplement.
+Even if you’re comfortable with traditional knitting, opting for a knitting machine is an excellent addition to your craft station.
 Still, you’ll have to be open to working differently and changing your perspective from your handheld knitting experience, which can be challenging at times.